yulizhou/leetcode-exercise/Array/README.md

 ## 27. Remove Element
 Quite similar to problem 26.
 We use two pointers.

+## 35. Search Insert Position
+Nothing to say.
+A regular approach has O(n).
+A better one is to use binary search with O(logn).

 ## 88. Merge Sorted Array
 [Reference](http://www.cnblogs.com/grandyang/p/4059650.html)
 Basically we start from the end of the merged array with the length of `m+n`.
 We put whichever element is larger to the current cursor and work backwards.
 If the all elements in `nums1` are smaller than `nums2`, then we are done.
 Otherwise, we put elements from `nums2` to the front of the merged array by replacing the old `nums1` elements.